Amanpreet07/FileRWLibrary/README.md

 ---

 ## Usage guide
-Shift to wiki tab.
+Refer to Wiki tab for usage guide and methods list.

 ---

 ## Current issues
 None.
-However, the overwrite() method can be optimised for better response time.
+However, the overwrite() method can be optimised for better response time using KMP algo for search.

 ---